How To Format a Cover Letter in 2024 [+ Examples]

 Professional cover letter format

-For more professional and buttoned-up job opportunities, you will need an application cover letter that showcases your professionalism to clearly communicate that you are a results-driven candidate.
+For a more professional cover letter and buttoned-up job opportunities, you will need an application cover letter that showcases your professionalism to clearly communicate that you are a results-driven candidate.

 Example cover letter format for a professional cover letter